-Anderson Hays Cooper (born June 3, 1967) is a Peabody Award-winning American journalist, author, and television personality.
+Anderson Hays Cooper (born June 3, 1967 in New York City, New York) is a Peabody Award-winning American journalist, author, and television personality.
 During college, Cooper spent two summers as an intern at the Central Intelligence Agency.
 Although he technically has no formal journalistic educationnote , he opted to pursue a career in journalism rather than stay with the agency after school, having been a self-proclaimed "news junkie" since he was "in utero."

 Persuading Channel One to allow him to bring a Hi-8 camera with him, Anderson soon began filming and assembling reports of Vietnamese life and culture that aired on Channel One.
 Branching out from Vietnam, he also recorded news stories for the channel from Bosnia, Rwanda, and Somalia.